-Temporary Special Action Request FSA18-02 was jointly submitted by the U.S. Fish and Wildlife Service (USFWS) and the Ninilchik Traditional Council (NTC) on February 6, 2018.
-The request asks the Federal Subsistence Board (Board) to make the following changes to the Cook Inlet Area Kenai River community gillnet fishery regulations at §.27(e)(10)(iv)(J):
+Temporary Special Action Request FSA19-01 was jointly submitted by the U.S. Fish and Wildlife Service (USFWS) and the Ninilchik Traditional Council (NTC) on February 12, 2019.
+The request asks the Federal Subsistence Board (Board) to immediately implement any changes to the Federal subsistence regulations related to the Kenai River community gillnet fishery that are made as part of Board action on the Cook Inlet Federal subsistence fisheries Final Rule.
+This temporary special action would expire upon publication of the revised fisheries regulations in the Federal Register.
+Specifically, the request asks the Board to make the following changes to the Cook Inlet Area Kenai River community gillnet fishery regulations at § .27(e)(10)(iv)(J):

 - 1. Annual total harvest limits for the Kenai River for late-run Chinook Salmon, Sockeye Salmon, Coho Salmon, and Pink Salmon do not apply to the Kenai River community gillnet fishery. - 2.
 The location of the fishery will be in the Moose Range Meadows area of the Kenai River, between approximately river mile 26.5 and river mile 29. - 3.
 Allow retention of all incidental fish mortalities regardless of species or length.
 Retention will count towards released or retained totals specified under this special action, except Chinook Salmon measuring 20 inches or less. - 4.
 Establish an early-run Chinook Salmon season for the community gillnet fishery July 1-15. - 5.
 Establish an early-run Chinook Salmon household limit of 2 early-run Chinook Salmon per household and 1 additional for each household member. - 6.
 Up to 50 early-run Chinook Salmon may be retained or released according to the following conditions: - a.
-Retention of early-run Chinook Salmon less than 46 inches or 55 inches and longer in length is permitted if the Alaska Department of Fish and Game announces that the Optimal Escapement Goal (OEG) for early-run Chinook Salmon has been met. - b.
-Live early-run Chinook Salmon must be released if OEG for early-run Chinook Salmon has not been met. - c.
+Retention of early-run Chinook Salmon less than 46 inches or 55 inches and longer in length is permitted if the most current preseason forecast from the State of Alaska, Department of Fish and Game projects the in-river run to be within or above the Optimal Escapement Goal (OEG) for early-run Chinook Salmon; otherwise live fish must be released. - b.
 The community gillnet fishery will close until July 16 once 50 early-run Chinook Salmon have been retained or released. - 7.
 Retention of up to 200 late-run Chinook Salmon permitted between July 16 and August 15.
-The community gillnet fishery will close August 15 or once this number has been reached, and would reopen again on September 10. - 8.
-The following conditions apply to Rainbow Trout and Dolly Varden caught in the net:
+The community gillnet fishery will close August 15 or once this number has been reached, and would reopen again on September 10.

-- a.
+- 8. The following conditions apply to Rainbow Trout and Dolly Varden caught in the net: - a.
 All live Rainbow Trout and Dolly Varden must be released. - b.
 Rainbow Trout and Dolly Varden that have died in the net may be retained. - c.
-The community gillnet fishery will be closed for the season once a cumulative total of 100 Rainbow Trout or 150 Dolly Varden have been released or retained. - 9.
-State sport fishing regulation seasonal riverbank closures will not apply to the community gillnet fishery.
+The community gillnet fishery will be closed for the season once a cumulative total of 100 Rainbow Trout or 150 Dolly Varden have been released or retained.